danielkangel/ACM-Research-Coding-Challenge-S21/README.md

 ## My Solution

-I created a basic circular diagram by parsing the genbank file, establishing a track for the diagram with an associated feature set, and reading the gene data into the feature set.
+I created a basic circular diagram by parsing the genbank file, establishing a track for the diagram with an associated feature set, and reading the gene data into the feature set from the genbank file.
+Biopython then drew the basic circular diagram.

 After I implemented a basic circular diagram, I noticed that the levels were wrong.
 Data was overlapping in the diagram, thus making it hard to view the start and endpoints.
 I created a new track in the diagram and added colors to further differentiate the data.